qir-alliance/.github/workstreams/Base_Profile_Workstream.md

-The defined requirements should permit to implement a validation tool that guarantees that if the bitcode passes validation, it will be executed successfully on any targeted backend that support Base Profile compliant programs.
+The defined requirements should permit to implement a validation tool that guarantees that if the bitcode passes validation, it will be executed successfully on any targeted backend that supports Base Profile compliant programs.

 Any Base Profile compliant program should also be compliant with the QIR